IBM System Object Model: Applications

-SOM was intended to be used universally from IBM's mainframe computers right down to the desktop in OS/2, allowing programs to be written that would run on the desktop but use mainframes for processing and data storage.
-IBM produced versions of SOM/DSOM for OS/2, Microsoft Windows and various Unix flavours (notably IBM's own AIX).
+SOM was intended to be used universally in IBM's mainframe and desktop (OS/2) computers, allowing programs designed for the desktop to use a mainframe for processing and data storage.
+IBM produced versions of SOM/DSOM for OS/2, Microsoft Windows and various Unix flavors (notably IBM's own AIX).
 For some time after the formation of the AIM alliance, SOM/DSOM was also used by Apple Computer for similar purposes.
 It was most widely used in their OpenDoc framework, but saw limited use in other roles as well.

 Perhaps the most widespread uses of SOM within IBM were in later versions of OS/2, which used it for most code, including the Workplace Shell.
 Object REXX for OS/2 is able to deal with SOM classes and objects including WPS.

 SOMobjects were not completely shut down by IBM.
 They were ported to OS/390, and are still available on this OS.
 One can read documentation on IBM website.
 In 1996 Tandem Computers Inc. obtained SOMobjects technology.
 Tandem was sold to Compaq, Compaq was sold to Hewlett-Packard.
 NonStop DOM and some other technologies eventually merged into NonStop CORBA, but current documentation of NonStop products does not contain signs of SOM technology still powering NonStop products.